jeffreysorgen/golf-club-sensors/README.md

 Hello Git Community!

 I am Jeff, new here.
 But __*not*__ new to tech and coding.
-Python predominantly, and beginning with TinyML and Arduino so far, so cpp is also going to be in the mix.
+I've used Python predominantly, but beginning with TinyML and Arduino, so cpp is also going to be in the mix.

+*This hello-world repository was created as I learned Git.*

+# copy the text below into a new repository
+call the new repository __the-journey__ or __personal-development__

 ## Documenting my activity: